gaspare-mascolino/knowledge/docs/pages/music.md

 **Note value**

-A **note value** indicates the relative duration of a note, using the texture or shape of the notehead, the presence or absence of a stem, and the presence or absence of flags/beams/hooks/tails.
+A **note value** indicates the relative duration of a note, using the texture or shape of the note head, the presence or absence of a stem, and the presence or absence of flags/beams/hooks/tails.
 Unmodified note values are fractional powers of two.

 ![](assets/images/music/music-notation/parts-of-a-note.png)